Icelandic Poppy

 How to grow Meconopsis, common name Himalayan Blue Poppy

 The image above is of the exotic blue poppy called Meconopsis, common name Himalayan Blue Poppy.
 It is very particular about growing conditions which need to be cool and shady with a damp well drained soil.
-It is a beautiful Poppy and it is also the exception to the rule that poppies are easy to grow.
-This type of poppy, Meconopsis is correctly considered difficult to grow, thriving best in cooler areas in the North of Britain and Scotland.
+It is a beautiful Poppy, and it is also the exception to the rule that poppies are easy to grow.
+Meconopsis poppies are correctly considered difficult to grow, thriving best in cooler areas of Northern Britain and Scotland.
 It is most suited to woodland settings and damp conditions.

 Meconopsis Grandis 'Branklyn' the Himalayan Blue Poppy is a stunning plant, but it is very particular about its growing conditions and can be short lived.
 It needs a sheltered shady spot in moist, acid soil.
 It will not tolerate warm dry spots.
 It is a native of Tibet where summers are cool and wet, and winters cold and snowy, which are the conditions it is best suited to.
 It is ideal in a woodland garden, a shady area and will tolerate coastal conditions.
 Meconopsis grow to around 1m, it is summer flowering and fully hardy.
 Meconopsis can short lived and if grown in a dry spot will be Monocarpic, i.e. die after first flowering, so the right spot is crucial.